 The stunning Manchester Jewish Museum has recently announced that Synagogue Nights is back for 2023.
 The series has a sterling reputation – showcasing a wonderfully varied evening programme of events that celebrate Jewish arts and culture.

-Running from 14 October to 2 December, Synagogue Nights is an intimate series of evening events taking place in the atmospheric and beautiful surroundings of the Museum’s recently restored synagogue.
+Running from 22 October to 3 December, Synagogue Nights is an intimate series of evening events taking place in the atmospheric and beautiful surroundings of the Museum’s 19th-century Grade II-listed Spanish and Portuguese synagogue.
 Steeped in Manchester’s rich Jewish history, the synagogue has always been the Museum’s pièce de résistance – both as a Jewish place of worship and as a thriving cultural space.

-Now, as part of the Museum’s £6 million redevelopment, the wonderful 19th century Grade II listed Spanish and Portuguese synagogue has been refitted with sound and AV technology to further bolster an exciting and eclectic cultural events programme.
-Illuminating diverse Jewish experiences, stories and histories, the atmospheric building offers itself as a space where artists can experiment with new ideas.
+Now, once again, the space offers itself as the perfect setting for Synagogue Nights.
+Expect eclectic grooves and hypnotic vocals, captivating performances and lesser-heard stories from the past.
+Illuminating diverse Jewish experiences, stories and histories, the atmospheric building is a space where artists can experiment with new ideas.
 And a place where audiences can connect with culture to explore often untold and unexpected narratives.

 The Synagogue Nights season launches with live music from experimental folk duo Fran & Flora on Sunday 22 October.
 Drawing on their travels and experiences in Eastern Europe and beyond, their rich compositions take inspiration from the melodies of Klezmer, Transylvanian, Romanian, Greek and Armenian music.